 If you’re looking for a Shomer Shabbat camp with Kosher food and the highest level of basketball development and personal development you’ve found the right camp.
 Camp Step It Up is excited to host hundreds of modern Orthodox Jewish campers grades 4-12 from over 30 Jewish Day Schools around the U.S.

-Jewish Life is run by Yeshiva University’s Rabbi Gaby Danieli who is returning for a fourth summer along with the rest of our religious staff, which include Yeshiva University basketball players and Jewish day school kids (sometimes former campers) who serve as counselors.
+Jewish Life is run by Rabbi Akiva Greenbaum who is returning for a second summer along with the rest of our religious staff, which include Yeshiva University basketball players and Jewish day school kids (sometimes former campers) who serve as counselors.
 Rabbi Greenbaum, originally from Australia is currently the Rabbi of the Chabad at The College of New Jersey.

 We seek to continue the Jewish education and religious lifestyle that your has received at home.
 Consistent with that, before the summer we talk with parents to get an idea of what objectives are a priority to the family (Shabbat observance, benching after meals, attendance at minyanim, learning, etc.).
-This way, we can ensure that your son’s time at Step It Up is an authentic, honest and genuine bridge from the home experience.
+This way, we can ensure that your camper’s time at Step It Up is an authentic, honest and genuine bridge from the home experience.
 Rabbi Greenbaum has a list of each camper’s needs and where they are religiously and makes sure that each camper is adhering to their parent’s wishes.

 Step It Up provides a truly unforgettable Shabbat experience.

 For Shiva Asar B’Tamuz, we wake the campers up early and have a big meal before they go to minyan and head back to bed to nap or rest in their rooms.
 The campers are chaperoned by staff members who are fasting as well.

 It goes without saying that no physical activity is required on any fast day or Shabbat at camp.